luk27official/JEM234/docs/git_hooks.md

 ## Local hooks

 As already mentioned, the hooks can be modified by the contributor.
-Local hooks only apply to the repository in which they are installed.
+Local hooks run on your local machine and only apply to the repository in which they are installed.
+These hooks enable you to maintain consistency and automate specific actions in your local repository.

-Some examples of the local hooks are:
+Some of the most used local hooks are:
-- pre-commit
+- `pre-commit`
-- prepare-commit-msg
+- `prepare-commit-msg`
-- commit-msg
+- `commit-msg`
-- post-commit
+- `post-commit`
-- post-checkout
+- `post-checkout`
-- post-rebase
+- `post-rebase`

 #### Pre-Commit
 The `pre-commit` hook is naturally linked to `git commit` command.
 It is executed before you even type in a commit message.
 Serves to check the snapshot to be committed, to ensure your commits meet some (formal) requirements or do not break any existing functionality.
-If the script in the `pre-commit` hook returns a non-zero exit code, the commit is prevented.
+If the script in the `pre-commit` hook returns a non-zero exit code, the commit is aborted.

-This example of a `pre-commit` prevents incorrect authors from committing and checks the signing key:
+This example of a `pre-commit` hook prevents incorrect authors from committing and checks the signing key:

 ```bash
 #!/bin/bash